Road Rash: Road Rash (1994)

 Road Rash was released in 1994 for CD-based platforms such as 3DO, Sega CD, PlayStation, Sega Saturn, and Microsoft Windows.
 It features a number of changes such as the ability to choose characters (with various starting cashpiles and bikes, some with starting weapons) before playing, fleshed-out reputation and gossip systems and full-motion video sequences to advance a plot.
 The game features all-California locales: The City, The Peninsula, Pacific Coast Highway, Sierra Nevada, and Napa Valley.
 The roads themselves feature brief divided road sections.

 Road Rash 3 (1995)

 Road Rash 3 was released in 1995 for the Sega Genesis.
 Races take place across the world, each level featuring five of seven total locales: Brazil, the United Kingdom, Germany, Italy, Kenya, Australia, and Japan.
 In addition to the standard fifteen bikes, four part upgrades are available for each.
 Eight weapons are available, and Road Rash 3 introduces the player's ability to hold on to weapons between races and the ability to accumulate multiple weapons.

 Road Rash 3D (1998)

 Road Rash 3D was released in 1998 for the PlayStation.
-The game is mostly not based on sprites.
+Mostly, the game is not based on sprites.
 The race courses were pieced together from an interconnected series of roads.
-The game has less emphasis on combat in exchange for a stronger emphasis on the racing.
+The game has less emphasis on combat and more on racing.